-10.5 The analytics services used by this website use the following Cookie:
+- 11.5 The analytics services used by this Website use the following Cookie:

-10.6 You can choose to enable or disable cookies in your internet browser.
-Most internet browsers also enable you to choose whether you wish to disable all cookies or only third party cookies.
-By default, most internet browsers accept Cookies but this can be changed.
-For further details, please consult the help menu in your internet browser.
+- 11.6 You can choose to enable or disable cookies in your internet browser.
+Most internet browsers also enable you to choose whether you wish to disable all cookies, or only third party cookies.

-11.1 The Paget’s Association reserves the right to change this Policy as we may deem necessary from time to time or as may be required by law.
-Any changes will be immediately posted on the website and you are deemed to have accepted the terms of the Policy on your first use of the website following the alterations.
+12.1 The Paget’s Association reserves the right to change this Policy as we may deem necessary from time to time or as may be required by law.
+Any changes will be immediately posted on the Website, and you are deemed to have accepted the terms of the Policy on your first use of the website following the alterations.

-Paget’s Association policy no 4: Data Protection Policy
+- o The Paget’s Association’s Policy no 4: Data Protection Policy.